Compression Therapy for Problem Veins

 Compression stockings are designed to squeeze the legs and put pressure on the muscles and veins to aid in proper circulation.
 This form of varicose vein treatment is usually inefficient and often ineffective in resolving varicose vein development.

 Compression stockings don’t treat varicose veins.
 Rather, they are only intended to slow down the progression of the vein problem.
-Compared to other varicose vein treatments, such as EVLT, compression therapy provides relatively ineffective, and only temporary results.
+Compared to other varicose vein treatments, such as Endovenous Laser Therapy (EVLT), compression therapy provides relatively ineffective, and only temporary results.

 For compression therapy to actually have beneficial results, the stockings must be very tight around the legs, and worn day and night.
 Stockings are also known to be very hot and cause a significant amount of discomfort when worn all day.
 This causes potential patients to maintain strict upkeep and can become troublesome when having to pull the stockings on and off constantly.
 Compression stockings are also expensive.

 While compression therapy can help slow down the progress of varicose veins, it is rarely a satisfactory treatment.
 You can call us to find out more about how to use compression socks and what their benefits are.
-If you are looking for treatment options for your varicose veins, click here to learn about EVLT, or call our Los Angeles offices at (855) 690-0565 for information about procedures, cost, and advantages of our varicose vein treatment options.
+If you are looking for treatment options for your varicose veins, click Schedule Appointment or simply call us to learn about EVLT and our other vein treatments for varicose veins, spider veins and chronic venous insufficiency.
+We will provide complete information about our procedures, cost, and advantages of our varicose vein treatment options.